-Federal regulations State regulations/COPs Additions/changes needed Comment recipient ~identify any modifications; justify as required by regulations options based on needs and preferences 7 AAC 130.213 Assessment (a)(2) [The dept. will assess] physical, emotional, and cognitive functioning to determine LOC 7 AAC 130.217 POC develop (a)(3)(F) [services must be consistent with assessment/LOC] CC COP IV.
+Federal regulations State regulations/COPs Additions/changes needed Comment options based on needs and preferences 7 AAC 130.213 (a)(2) [The dept. will assess] physical, emotional, and cognitive functioning to determine LOC 7 AAC 130.217 (a)(3)(F) [services must be consistent with assessment/LOC] CC COP IV.
 B. 2. b.
 [Planning team provides opportunity for recipient/family] i. to express outcomes they wish to achieve; ii. to request services that meet identified need.
 CC COP IV.
-B. 3. a. the planning team must incorporate [assessment findings] in POC POC Section III.
-"The individualized service-planning process offers the recipient the opportunity to identify personal goal(s)." residential setting options based on resources for room and board Revise CC COP IV.B.1.b. to read, "provide information about options, including those available in non-disability specific settings , i . for medical, social, educational, and other services"; and ii. for residential services, if such services are of interest to or appropriate for the recipient; residential options must take into
+B. 3. a. the planning team must incorporate [assessment findings] in POC POC Section III .
+"The individualized service-planning process offers the recipient the opportunity to identify personal goal(s)." residential setting options based on resources for room and board Revise CC COP IV.B.1.b. to read, "provide information about options, including those available in non-disability specific settings , i. for medical, social, educational, and other services"; and ii. for residential services, if such services are of interest to or